top of page

 • Don’t skip primer.
 If you want the SLU to bond, prime the plywood.

-• Staple lath tight and consistent.
+• Staple lath tightly and consistently.
 Loose lath makes bad pours.

 • Find the high spot first.
 Your whole thickness plan is based on that.